2nd Canadian Division during World War II: Training in the United Kingdom (1941)

 In 1941, the Toronto Scottish Regiment was transferred from the 1st Division to become the machine-gun battalion of the 2nd Division.
 Around the same time, the 8th Reconnaissance Regiment (14th Canadian Hussars) was raised from 2nd Division personnel supplemented by reinforcements from Canada.
 Due to equipment shortages, it was often difficult to adequately supply newly arrived divisions in England.
-Artillery units had to make use of outmoded 75 mm guns with steel tires, and a lack of anti-aircraft guns—diverted to civil defence during the height of the Battle of Britain—left Canadian units to fend for themselves with small arms.
+Artillery units had to make use of outmoded 75 mm guns with steel tyres, and a lack of anti-aircraft guns—diverted to civil defence during the height of the Battle of Britain—left Canadian units to fend for themselves with small arms.
 However, by February 1941, enough Bren guns had been issued to the infantry units and, by September, the artillery had been equipped with 25-pounder (84 mm) howitzers, although signals equipment and transport were still lacking and anti-tank guns were dangerously scarce.

 When the division was not engaged in coastal-defence duties or unit training, formation-level training took the form of increasingly larger exercises.
 Exercise Waterloo, conducted from 14 to 16 June 1941, was the largest in the United Kingdom to date, with I Canadian Corps counter-attacking an imagined German sea and air landing.
-Exercise Bumper, held from 29 September to 3 October, was larger still, involving 250,000 men.
+Exercise Bumper, held from 29 September to 3 October, was larger still, involving about 250,000 men.
 These exercises tended to concentrate on traffic control, communications, and logistical concerns, and were of little practical value to the infantry.

-On 23 December 1941, Major-General Harry Crerar was appointed as divisional commander, replacing Odlum who had ceased command in November, temporarily handing over to Major-General John Roberts.
-However, Crerar was appointed temporary corps commander the same day and as a result never actually fulfilled the role of divisional commander, with Roberts eventually being confirmed in the role in April 1942.
+On 23 December 1941, Major-General Harry Crerar was appointed as divisional commander, replacing Odlum, who had ceased command in November, temporarily handing command over to Major-General John Roberts.
+However, Crerar was appointed temporary corps commander the same day and, as a result, never actually fulfilled the role of divisional commander, with Roberts eventually being confirmed in the role in April 1942.
 Meanwhile, on 30 December 1941, the Calgary Highlanders introduced "battle drill" to the division.
-This new type of training emphasized small unit tactics as well as "hardening" training through use of live ammunition, slaughterhouse visits, and obstacle courses, and was adopted throughout Commonwealth forces stationed in Britain.
+This new type of training emphasized small-unit tactics as well as "hardening" training through the use of live ammunition, slaughterhouse visits, and obstacle courses, and was adopted throughout Commonwealth forces stationed in Britain.